Skip to main content

 Investor-readiness work

-ManagEaze needs [CONFIRM: target customer count] customers to unlock the next funding round.
-The systems we build are designed to scale through that number cleanly, so the investor diligence story is "the GTM machine works, we just need to feed it more market" instead of "we'll figure out scale once funded."
+ManagEaze needs roughly 15 paying customers to unlock the next funding round.
+The systems we build are designed to scale through that number cleanly, so the investor story is "the GTM machine works, we just need to feed it more market" instead of "we'll figure out scale once funded."

 The result so far